Sign up for this email series:

 A wax bath for the hands can provide temporary relief from arthritis pain and sore joints or muscles.
 You can purchase or rent a paraffin unit to heat the wax.
 “I do it for 20-30 minutes and it definitely takes the edge off of it,” said one member.
 “It feels really good, like going to the spa!” said another member.

 This supplement has anti-inflammatory and antiarthritic properties.
-A small 2012 study showed significant improvement in RA symptoms after taking cucurmin (turmeric) in conjunction with Diclofenac Sodium.
+A small 2012 study showed significant improvement in RA symptoms after taking curcumin (turmeric) in conjunction with diclofenac dodium.
 “I take 1,300 milligrams daily and I was able to reduce my oxycodone levels,” said one member.

 How does RA in your hands and fingers affect your daily life?
 Has your rheumatologist found the right medication to manage your symptoms?
 What helps you successfully get through each day?
 Share your tips and experiences in a comment below or on myRAteam.
 You'll be surprised how many other members have similar stories.